• Skip to primary navigation

 I think you'll love it too.

 • It stays fresh for over a week in the refrigerator.
-I think it must be something to do with the vinegar in the sauce.
+I think it must have something to do with the vinegar in the sauce.

 • The flavours improve on standing, so you can make it in advance and leave it in the refrigerator until you are ready to serve it.